 The Company and its consolidated subsidiaries classify securities as (a) debt securities intended to be held to maturity (hereafter, "held-to-maturity debt securities"), (b) equity securities issued by subsidiaries and affiliated companies and (c) all other securities (hereafter, "available-for-sale securities").
 There were no trading securities at March 31, 2014, 2013 or 2012.
 Held-to-maturity debt securities are stated mainly at amortized cost.
 Equity securities issued by subsidiaries and affiliated companies which are not consolidated or accounted for using the equity method are stated at moving average cost.
-Available-for-sale securities with available fair market values are stated at fair market value.
-Unrealized gains and unrealized losses on these securities are reported, net of applicable income taxes, as a separate component of net assets.
+Available-for-sale securities are reported, net of applicable income taxes, as a separate component of net assets.
 Realized gains and losses on the sale of such securities are computed using moving average cost.
 Other securities with no available market value are stated at moving average cost.